See the latest updates and information regarding the COVID-19 pandemic at semo.edu/covid19.

 No. Registration, including prerequisite checks, will continue to be handled through the regular registration system.

-A Degree Works audit is a review of past, current and planned coursework that provides information on completed and outstanding requirements necessary to complete a degree/major/minor/concentration.
-The audit is divided into block requirements such as Degree, General Graduation Requirements, General Education, Senior College Division, Major Requirements, Minor Requirements, etc. Each block works like a checklist that has boxes that are automatically checked when a requirement is met or is in-progress.
+A Degree Works audit is a review of past, current, and planned coursework that provides information on completed and outstanding requirements necessary to complete a degree/major/minor/concentration.
+The audit is divided into block requirements such as Degree, General Education, Senior College Division, Major Requirements, Minor Requirements, etc. Each block works like a checklist that has boxes that are automatically checked when a requirement is met or is in-progress.

 The information in Degree Works is continually refreshed.
 As changes are made to the student record (e.g., grade changes or classes added/dropped), the changes are available in Degree Works.

 Yes.
 Once grades have been processed at the end of a part of term, they are viewable in Degree Works.

 Yes.
-On the Worksheet tab, click on the Class History link at the top for a list of courses taken at SEMO as well as transfer courses.
+On the Worksheet tab, click on the Class History link at the top for a list of courses taken at Southeast as well as transfer courses.
 This is not to be considered a transcript as repeated courses are not noted on this class history.

 Once AP/CLEP/CBE scores are received and credit is granted, they are posted to the student record and will appear on the audit.
 Likewise, as soon as transfer work is posted to the student account, it will appear on the audit and fulfill requirements as appropriate.